Intermesh/groupoffice-docs/using/workflow.rst

 Workflow
 ========

-With this module you can add steps that need approval to almost every item inside Group-Office.
+With this module you can add steps that need approval to almost every item inside GroupOffice.

 Simple example usage (homework)
 +++++++++++++++++++++++++++++++